We have made decisions on 6 special variation and 2 minimum rate increase applications

 How special variation applications are assessed

-IPART assesses Special Variation applications against specific criteria set out by the Office of Local Government (OLG).
-Councils can only apply to IPART for a Special Variation if the elected councillors pass a resolution to go ahead with the application.
+IPART assesses Special variation applications against specific criteria set out by the Office of Local Government (OLG).
+Councils can only apply to IPART for a special variation if the elected councillors pass a resolution to go ahead with the application.

 As set out in the OLG assessment criteria, IPART will consider whether councils have: